-Cambodian spying verdict due for Australian who flew drone
+Australian arrested at Cambodian rally convicted of spying

-PHNOM PENH, Cambodia (AP) — An Australian filmmaker arrived at a Cambodian court to hear his verdict Friday on a charge of violating national security that carries up to 10 years in prison.
+PHNOM PENH, Cambodia (AP) — An Australian filmmaker arrested after flying a drone to photograph a Cambodian opposition party rally last year was convicted of spying and sentenced to six years in prison Friday.

-Cambodia has released almost two dozen jailed critics or opponents of Prime Minister Hun Sen’s government in recent weeks, raising hopes that James Ricketson may also be freed.
+James Ricketson faced up to 10 years in prison on the charge of endangering national security.
+Almost two dozen jailed critics or opponents of Prime Minister Hun Sen’s government had been freed in recent weeks, raising hopes of leniency in Ricketson’s case.

-He arrived alone to the Phnom Penh court in a prison van, later telling The Associated Press from a waiting room, “I hope I am free today and I could go home.”
+Prosecutors have indicated he was suspected of working with the opposition party or had worked directly for a foreign power, though that country was never specified in court.
+The charge against him was tantamount in legal terms to espionage.

+As the prison van left after the panel of judges delivered the verdict, Ricketson shouted to reporters the same question he often raised throughout his trial: “Who am I spying for?’

 Most Read Nation & World Stories